If you have chickens laying soft eggs and aren’t sure what to do about it, you’re in luck because I have plenty of answers.

 If your chickens already have enough calcium in their diet (if you offer them a supplement already, for example), then it’s possible her body is just getting used to the rigors of laying and didn’t properly apply the calcium to totally encase her egg.

 As long as she seems healthy and starts laying normal eggs, it’s probably nothing to worry about.
 It also might be a breed issue.
 We’ve had many types of chickens on our farm, including:

 We’ve touched on calcium deficiency already, but if your chickens are older and laying regularly but suddenly give you soft eggs, then it’s time to look at their calcium intake.

-One of the most frequent causes of laying thin shell or soft eggs is a diet low in calcium.
+One of the most frequent causes of laying thin shells or soft eggs is a diet low in calcium.
 While most quality layer feeds have extra calcium in them, you should still offer a supplement just to make sure your hens get enough.

 If your laying chickens aren’t eating enough calcium, soft eggs aren’t your only concern.
 In order to produce eggs, hens must draw calcium from somewhere.
 If they can’t get it from their diet, your chickens will start pulling it from their bones, which can lead to another set of health problems and shorten their lifespan.

 Are your chickens cooped in a small area all day?
 Do they have 10 square feet of space each?
-It’s possible her environment is causing her stress, and the calcium is being diverted from creating egg shells to supporting your hen’s bodily health.
+It’s possible her environment is causing her stress, and the calcium is being diverted from creating eggshells to supporting your hen’s bodily health.

 If you’ve ever wondered “Why did my chicken lay a soft egg” when it’s warm out, then heat stress might be the culprit.
-I’ve learned that hot weather can be a big factor in thin shelled eggs or shell less eggs.
+I’ve learned that hot weather can be a big factor in thin-shelled eggs or shell-less eggs.
 Heat is hard on chickens, much more so than cold weather.

 There’s not much you can do to control the weather, but you can offer your hens some relief from the heat.
 Make sure they have enough water, and a cool area to rest in.